Helping you understand the Tableau license and product list.

 User based permissions in Tableau Server and Tableau Online

-Tableau Server and Tableau Online are browser-based products which also are optimized for mobile device accessibility – in fact, there is a mobile app.
+Tableau Server and Tableau Online are both browser-based products.
+In addition, a mobile app is available for mobile viewing.
 Now, you may be asking what is the difference between Tableau Server and Tableau Online?

-Tableau Server is hosted by the customer, either on their premises or in a public cloud (such as Microsoft Azure or Amazon AWS), while Tableau Online, is hosted and managed by Tableau.
-In other words, Tableau Online is a Software as a Service (SaaS).
-This means it is easier to start with Tableau Online as your organization does not need to purchase and maintain new hardware.
-In addition, hardware optimization, upgrades, facility, staff, system monitoring and system availability is all managed and configured by Tableau.
-If your organization focuses on security and control or has very large data workloads, Tableau Server on premises is recommended, as it gives your organization full control of everything behind the firewall, like the hardware and software.
-For a more balanced approach, Tableau Server hosted by the public cloud gives your organization full control of the software; however, you do not need to manage the hardware, and there is potential for unlimited scalability since it is off the cloud.
+Tableau Server is for or organizations focusing on security and control or has very large data workloads.
+It gives your organization full control of everything behind the firewall, like the hardware and software.
+For a more balanced approach, Tableau Server hosted by the public cloud gives your organization full control of the software.
 Because Tableau manages everything for you on Tableau Online, the cost is slightly higher than Tableau Server.

 Tableau Public allows you to share data with the world.
-In order to share your insights and analysis on Tableau Public, it must be published through Tableau Desktop.
+However, it must be published through Tableau Desktop.
 However, instead of exporting a workbook and sending it, you publish it to Tableau Public, Tableau’s free cloud service.
 Like Tableau Reader, the published data is static and there are no automated data refreshes – unless you are using Google Sheets as a live data connection.
 Furthermore, it has limited security as it is possible to prevent people from downloading and viewing the underlaying data; however, the published workbook or dashboard is available to everyone that has access to the URL.
 Tableau Public is browser-based instead of local install and it can be opened on any device including mobile.
 Typically, the use cases for Public include sharing content with the world, for example, media or government entities that want to show COVID-19 information.

 Tableau Mobile is a free mobile app for accessing Tableau Server and Tableau Online on your mobile devices.
 While it is free, Mobile requires a Tableau license in order to use it.
 Tableau Mobile will automatically cache your favourite views and dashboards for offline viewing.

 Embedded Analytics is a specialized version of Tableau Server that integrates Tableau’s powerful BI capabilities directly into your applications, products, and web portals.
-This offering includes Tableau Server at a reduced rate; however, it is for very specific use cases and is limited to five data sources.
+This offering includes Tableau Server at a reduced rate.
+However, it has a five data source limit, so it is for very specific use cases.

 Tableau offers named, role-based licenses that grant access to a range of products and capabilities on the platform.

-Tableau Explorer are comfortable with data and are often interested beyond the confines of pre-built reports dashboards.
+Explorers are comfortable with data and are often interested beyond the confines of pre-built reports dashboards.
 These users are likely receiving reports from others and combining them to obtain the answers required for deeper analysis.
-Tableau Explorer has all the functionalities of Tableau Viewer, but also includes the access to workbook creation and authoring capabilities using a web browser or mobile device, as well as a full set of collaboration features.
+Explorers have all the functionalities of Tableau Viewer, but also includes the access to workbook creation and authoring capabilities using a web browser or mobile device, as well as a full set of collaboration features.

 Tableau Creator includes two products – Tableau Desktop and Tableau Prep Builder – and are for power users in your organization.
 In other words, they connect to data sources, clean and prepare data, and then conduct complex analysis to create useful reports and dashboards to distribute to others either through emailed workbooks or through Tableau Server or Online.
 In addition to giving you all the functionalities available under the Explorer license, it also allows users to create and publish new workbooks and dashboards from a new data source, edit embedded data sources in the data pane, and create and publish new data connections.